anoncano/DA-BOX-59/README.md

 - The general panel shows a green "Device online" message when a heartbeat is received from the ESP and turns red when the heartbeat stops.
 - Admins can grant a **med** role.
 Users with this role see a second toggle on the general panel which writes to `medRelaystate`.
 - The ESP32 watches `medRelaystate` as well and unlocks the relay when this value becomes `unlocked`.
+- Only one relay can be unlocked at a time.
+- Sub admins can generate invite links as QR codes with optional med access.
+- New users are greeted with a short introduction on first sign in.
+- The offline PIN modal shows the fallback AP credentials with copy buttons.
 Replace the Firebase configuration in `auth.js` with your own project details before deploying.